 Show All Answers

+Once a snow storm is imminent, the Town’s snow plowing crews switch to mandatory 12-hour shifts and begin preparing for the storm.
+Snow crews work 24/7 until the storm has ceased and snow operations are complete.
 The Town has 10 large snow plows/spreaders available throughout each storm unless maintenance is required.
-Depending on the severity of the storm, the Town may also employ contract snow removal services as necessary and as resources allow.
+Depending on the severity of the storm, the Town may also deploy internal snow removal crews in pick-up trucks as necessary and as resources allow.

 The Town generally follows the agreements signed among the Denver Regional Council of Governments (DRCOG) and the Regional Air Quality Council (RAQC), so the use of sand or other abrasives have been virtually eliminated due to possible brown cloud impacts.
 The Town currently uses a salt based product called IceSlicer (or Redmond Salt) and liquid magnesium chloride, which help to keep snow packs loose and minimize ice bonding to pavements.